Digital-Finance-DigiFi/digifi/README.md

 Nonetheless, `optimize` is a great package and we hope there will be a renewed support for it.
 2. Inverse CDF of Poisson Distribution (<https://people.maths.ox.ac.uk/gilesm/codes/poissinv/paper.pdf>): This paper covers the implementation of the method for approximating the inverse CDF of the Poisson distribution.
+3. Algorithms for ln Gamma, ln Beta and Regularized Incomplete Beta functions (<https://github.com/statrs-dev/statrs>): The implementation of these functions were taken from `statrs`.

 # General information
 If you would like to add a commit or an issue, please do so using the GitHub link to the project: